spacemonkey1101/fastapi101/README.md

 Example: Amazon would have an API for managing inventory.
 Any application(web, mobile) can talk to the same inventory API to get the details.
 So they can have a single backend for all of their different frontend.

+Path parameter is the parameter that comes in the URL path
+Eg: amazon.com/bedcover/1

+Query paramenter is the parameter that comes in the URL path after a questsion mark ?
+Eg: facebook.com/home?redirect=/tim&msg=fail
+So we set 2 parameters redirect and msg